 Fish emulsion

-Fish emulsion is an organic fertilizer very common in organic gardening.
-It is made of processed fish and fish carcasses.
+Fish emulsion is an organic fertilizer very common in organic gardening, made of processed fish and fish carcasses.

 Heavy feeder